POOYASP2/iss-notes/Firewall.md

 > 1. Whitelisting: All that is not explicitly permitted is forbidden.
 > 2. BlackListing: All that is not explicitly forbidden is permitted.

-**Q -** What are characteristics of whitelisting policy in firewalls?
+**Q -** What are the characteristics of a whitelisting policy in firewalls?